vJoeyz/uj_base/README.md

 ## Getting started
 1. Download the latest release
 2. Place the .zip file in your Resources/Client folder on your server
-3. Configure the addon using the `config.lua` file
+3. Configure the addon using the `settings/config.lua` file
 4. Optionally add or replace images (supports gifs) in the `ui/uj_base` folder

 ### MOTD BBCodes